GitAryan45/EdTechWeb/README.md

-# SparkEd : Empowering Learning, Unleashing Sparks
+# EdTechWeb : Empowering Learning, Unleashing Sparks

 SparkEd is an innovative EdTech project designed to create a dynamic and accessible platform for both educators and learners.
 Our aim is to provide a seamless, affordable, and diverse learning environment, where instructors can share their expertise, and students can explore a variety of courses tailored to their needs.
 ![image](https://github.com/MridulKaushik3/SparkIn/assets/123966755/58ff58aa-7db3-4479-8149-34b4cf2df380)